AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 appears in a run that increases performance, the number of times in appears in a run that decreases performance, and the number of times it does not appear at all.
-The objective would be to then learn how to identify inlines whos appearance is correlated with improved performance.
+The objective would be to then learn how to identify inlines whose appearance is correlated with improved performance.

 ### Finding Ideal Forests